About Greyhound Lifeline

 In January 2008 we moved to new premises, near Fleet, Hampshire.
 At this new site we were able to have a greater number of kennels meaning we could have and care for more greyhounds at any one time.

-Our current lease finishes at the end of April 2022 and Greyhound Lifeline is getting ready to move to a new site where we can have bespoke kennels with individual runs.
+Our lease finished at the end of April 2022 and Greyhound Lifeline then got ready to move to a new site where we could have bespoke kennels with individual runs.

-Greyhound Lifeline will continue to have a smaller intake in their new premises, as this has proved very beneficial in our way of working.
-This will allow us to introduce them to more aspects of the ‘outside world’, including home living, house training, meeting a range of people and other dogs, in a variety of places which will better prepare them for home living, in their adopted new homes.
-Our base will continue to be in Hampshire where we can continue to be supported by a wide range of dedicated volunteers.
+Greyhound Lifeline has continued to have a smaller intake in their new premises, as this has proved very beneficial in our way of working.
+This has allowed us to introduce them to more aspects of the ‘outside world’, including home living, house training, meeting a range of people and other dogs, in a variety of places which will better prepare them for home living, in their adopted new homes.

 Our team of unpaid volunteers have adapted and changed as we have grown.